 There are several high powered blenders on the market: compare the features of one of the brand leaders, the Vitamix Pro 500, with the Optimum 9400.

-The Optimum 9400 comes in red, white or black and includes an instruction manual, an 82 page inspirational raw foods recipe book, a mesh bag for making nut milks, a sturdy tamper (so you don’t have to stick a wooden spoon down the blender jug to get things moving!), a silicone spatula for scraping up bits stuck under the six blade assembly and a two litre BPA-free plastic jug suitable for both wet and dry ingredients.
-It also comes with a 5 year domestic warranty (or you can purchase an extended 10 year warranty).
+The Optimum 9400 comes in red, white or black and includes an instruction manual, an 82-page inspirational raw foods recipe book, a mesh bag for making nut milk, a sturdy tamper (so you don’t have to stick a wooden spoon down the blender jug to get things moving!), a silicone spatula for scraping up bits stuck under the six-blade assembly and a two-litre BPA-free plastic jug suitable for both wet and dry ingredients.
+It also comes with a 5-year domestic warranty (or you can purchase an extended 10-year warranty).

 FROOTHIE OPTIMUM 9400 RECIPE IDEAS